Hermle QuartzWhat to do to fix the clockHow to do itHermle quartz removalMeasuring the handshaft lengthBest alternate units

 Now that the old unit is out of the way and the conversion is known from the old hand shaft length to the new post length, we are ready to shop for a replacement.
 The next step is to take note of the overall size of the new movement and be sure that it will fit dimensional behind the dial.

-The best Hermle quartz clock movement replacements are found in the list below.
+The best Hermle-quartz clock-movement-alternatives, or replacement are found in the list below.
 The list is in priority of the best replacement choice to the least.
 What this means is the closest to the old size, with the best sound quality has the best rating and is on top of the list.
 It also has the price in this order also, highest to lowest.